CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 Attendance tool: [Marawn Mostafa](https://www.linkedin.com/in/marwan8/) & [Khaled Mamdouh](https://www.linkedin.com/in/khalidmamdou7/), Representatives of CCE-C, Class of 2024.

-All 2023 Representatives who helped my class and always made sure we were kept up to date, love you guys! &#10084;
+All 2023 Representatives who helped my class and always made sure we were always kept up to date, love you guys! &#10084;